guitarvydas/guitarvydas.github.io/_posts/2023-11-16-Software Cosmology.md

 For a further example, every person carries around super-computers in their pockets these days, each being connected to zillions of other super-computers via cellular networks.

+The problem is no longer "how to make a single CPU run faster", but, has become "how to make a network of zillions of nodes more manageable and to run faster and to be cheaper".
+Ptolemaic Software Cosmology is unsuited to dealing with such (new) problems.

 ## See Also